mjneary10/hugo-test/content/faq.md

 ## How do I access my order once I log out?
 Just go back to the email you received, and click on the download link again.

-## What size can I print the files I will recieve?
+## What size can I print the files I will receive?
 All our designs come in different print ratios which allows you to print from as small as 4  by 6 inches all the way up to 24 by 36 inches.

 ## Will big prints be of good quality?